mad-lab-fau/gaitmap/docs/source/user_guide/algorithm_evaluation.rst

    If yes, continue with Step 4.
    If not, go back to the drawing board.
-   Again in an ideal world, you should not reuse your dataset, as you now have seen the performance results on the test sets and now change/optimize your approach based on this knowledge.
+   Again in an ideal world, you should not reuse your dataset, as you now have seen the performance results on the test sets and now change/optimize your approach based on this knowledge and hence, risking over-fitting to human biases.
    But again, this is unrealistic in the real world.
 4. Create a production model by taking **all** your available labeled data.
    Use the production model for all future unlabeled data.